RTEMS/rtems-docs/user/bsps/aarch64/xilinx-zynqmp.rst

 When used with LibBSD, these BSP variants support networking via the four Cadence GEM instances present on all ZynqMP hardware variants.
 All interfaces are enabled by default, but only interfaces with operational MII busses will be recognized and usable in RTEMS.
-Most ZynqMP dev boards use CGEM3.
+Most ZynqMP dev boards use RGMII with CGEM3.

 When used with lwIP from the rtems-lwip integration repository, these BSP variants support networking via CGEM0 and one of the other CGEM* instances